How to Rehabilitate Hamstring Injuries

 What are the hamstrings?

 The hamstring muscles are made up of three muscles; the Semimembranosus (SM), Semitendinosus (ST) and the Bicep Femoris long head (BFLH) and short head (BFSH).
-This hamstring group are the single most injured complex in sport and account for 6 to 29 per cent of all injuries seen.
-The rationale for the high hamstring prevalence in football and other elite sports are due to all three hamstrings extending from the knee joint and across the hip joint.
+This hamstring group are the single most injured complex in sport and account for 6 to 29 percent of all injuries seen.
+The rationale for the high hamstring prevalence in football and other elite sports is due to all three hamstrings extending from the knee joint and across the hip joint.
 All three hamstring muscles are active when the hip is in extension and the knee bent simultaneously.
 This position described is regularly seen in football as the most common hamstring injury mechanism.
 We see this mechanism regularly when you sprint or kick a ball.

 How do you know if you have had a hamstring muscle tear?

 Often people experience either a sharp pain, an audible “pop”, or a popping or tearing sensation in the hamstring muscles.
 Typically a hamstring tear will have a specific mechanism like a kick or a sprint and you will immediately feel pain, loss of power or loss of range of movement at either the knee or the hip joint.
-Usually with a hamstring muscle tear, you will not be able to resume playing sport at the time of injury.
+Usually, with a hamstring muscle tear, you will not be able to resume playing sport at the time of injury.
 After stopping activity, you may experience stiffness and swelling, continuing hamstring pain, and a difficulty to perform daily tasks such as walking, going up and down stairs and getting on and off the sofa.

 So what should you do in the event of a hamstring injury?

 If you have heard of the PRICE guidelines, these are by far the best to follow and are used regularly in the professional sport and they are adhered to still.

 P- Protection, protect the injury.
 This may mean using crutches and not placing any weight on the foot.
 Not moving the leg if possible.